xiehq/COSR/README.md

    - Paramters related to the dictinary learning and OMP tools can be found inside: `spams-matlab-v2.6\doc_spams_2.6.pdf`

-## Licensing

-This CSRDenoising code package is released under the BSD License, meaning you can use and modify the software freely in any case, but you **must** give attribution to the original authors.
-For more information, read the license file or the [BSD License Definition][2].

 ## Contact

-If you want to contact us for other reasons than an issue with the tool, please send us an email to
+If you want to contact us for other reasons, please send us an email to

 xiehuiqiao[@]gmail.com